mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 NARRATIVE / drama IN PREVIOUS CHAPTER? how do these two sections work together? remove this one?
  -->
-Other participants were able to bring personal expression to the process via the creation of audio but in particular visual game assets.

-NOTE - THERE IS A HIGH LINK WITH IDENTITY HERE - ESPECIALL IN MOLLY'S CASE STUDY - CAN THIS COME AS PART OF A DISCUSSION AFTER THE DRAMA SCENARIO SECTION? -

 <!-- The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;] BRING ON OTHER LITERATURE HERE ON PERSONAL EXPRESSION, FUNDS OF KNOWLEDGE IN THIS AREA.
 Roque, Scratch, Kafai, Gee etc. -->